stantanev/oci_convert_excel2csv/README.md

 - [func.yaml](func.yaml) contains metadata about the function and declares associated properties
 - [func.py](func.py) contains the Python function that converts a single Excel file to a CSV

+*Credit for the above code goes to Steve Lawton*

 sample file to call the function:
 - [request.json](request.json)